The Stage (song)

 "The Stage" is a song by American heavy metal band Avenged Sevenfold.
 It was released on 13 October 2016, as the first single from their studio album of the same name.
+The song was nominated at the 60th Annual Grammy Awards for the "Best Rock Song" category.

 "The Stage" is featured in the video game Rock Band 4's "More Metal Pack 01" downloadable content.
-The song was nominated at the 60th Annual Grammy Awards for the "Best Rock Song" category.

-Release

-The Stage was released on October 13, 2016, as the lead single for their seventh studio album.

 Music video

 The official music video was released to YouTube on October 13, 2016.
-The video shows a puppet show, depicting humans throughout history killing each other, until the present day, which shows politicians as puppets pulling strings of the crowd.
-At the end of the video, a reaper-like creature is shown pulling the strings of politicians, and it presses a "reset button", going back to the beginning of mankind.
+The video shows a puppet show depicting humans throughout history killing each other.
+In the present day, it portrays politicians as puppets manipulating the crowd.
+At the end, a reaper-like figure is shown pulling the strings of the politicians and pressing a "reset button," returning the scene to the beginning of mankind.